-Let’s be honest.
-Onboarding new employees isn’t easy—hours, days, weeks, and sometimes months of implementing processes in which new hires are integrated into the organization.
+Let’s be honest, while onboarding process is essential, it’s by no means easy.
+It involves hours, days, weeks, and sometimes months of implementing processes in which new hires are integrated into the organization.
 It takes ages organizing new-hire orientation activities that allow them to learn about the organization’s vision, mission, and values.

 Onboarding process is a crucial one that must be treated with utmost importance.
-The manner your organization onboards new hires can mean the difference between having dedicated and productive employees and going through the expensive and frustrating process of hiring for the same positions multiple times.
+You’ve avoided all the common hiring mistakes and hired the best talent out there.
+But the manner your organization onboards new hires can mean the difference between having dedicated and productive employees and going through the expensive and frustrating process of hiring for the same positions multiple times.

 Your organization probably has an onboarding process already.
 Yet, it is imperative that you regularly assess its effectiveness if you intend to retain top talents and save resources—which is why we have mentioned 6 steps in this article that will improve your onboarding process.